Seimone Augustus

-Seimone Delicia Augustus (born April 30, 1984) is an American former professional basketball player who is an assistant coach for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
-She was drafted first overall by the Minnesota Lynx in the 2006 draft, but for her final season in 2020 with the Sparks, played her entire career with Minnesota.
-An eight-time All-Star and the 2008 finals MVP, Augustus lead the Lynx to four WNBA championships.
-Augustus is one of the most recognizable faces in the WNBA.
+Seimone Delicia Augustus (born April 30, 1984) is an American basketball coach and former professional player.
+She is currently an assistant coach for the Louisiana State University women's basketball team.
+She was drafted first overall by the Minnesota Lynx in the 2006 WNBA draft and played for the Lynx for most of her Women's National Basketball Association (WNBA) career except for her final season in with the Los Angeles Sparks.
+An eight-time All-Star and the 2011 finals MVP, Augustus led the Lynx to four WNBA championships.
+She also won three gold medals in the Olympics on the U.S. national team.

-In addition to the WNBA, she played the U.S. national team and overseas for Dynamo Kursk.

-In 2020, she retired as a player and became a Sparks assistant coach for the 2021 season.
+In addition to the WNBA and the national team, she played for overseas for different teams, ending with the Dynamo Kursk.
+After retiring as a player in 2020, she was an assistant coach for the Sparks for two seasons.

-Early years
+Early life

 Augustus was born in Baton Rouge, Louisiana; she is the daughter of Seymore and Kim Augustus.

 Before her freshman year in high school, Augustus was featured on the cover of Sports Illustrated for Women, with a headline that asked, "Is She the Next Michael Jordan?"
 Augustus played for Capitol High School in Baton Rouge, Louisiana, where she was named a WBCA All-American.
 She participated in the 2002 WBCA High School All-America Game where she scored fourteen points, and earned MVP honors.